MapRock/TimeMolecules/tutorials/install_python_virtual_env.md

+# Python Virtual Environment Setup for TimeMolecules Tutorials

+## Introduction

+Welcome!
+This guide walks you through setting up a clean **Python virtual environment** on Windows so you can run the TimeMolecules tutorial code — especially the **AI Agent Skills demo** located in [tutorials/ai_agent_skills](https://github.com/MapRock/TimeMolecules/tree/main/tutorials/ai_agent_skills).
+The target audience are people who simply wish to explore concepts and capabilities about Time Molecules before purchasing the [Time Molecules](https://technicspub.com/time-molecules/) book for a fuller, foundational understanding.

+**Note** that for readers of the <i>[Time Molecules](https://technicspub.com/time-molecules/)</i> book, the installation is a little bit more complicated.
+Please refer to [install_timemolecules_dev_env.md](https://github.com/MapRock/TimeMolecules/blob/main/docs/install_timemolecules_dev_env.md) for the install instructions for book readers.

+---

+## Prerequisites

+- Windows 10 or 11

 ### Key Design Decisions (so you know why it’s built this way)
 - **Python virtual environment is mandatory** (never optional).
-- **SQL Server is optional** → the build script falls back to a public CSV snapshot.
+- **SQL Server is optional** → the build script falls back to a [public CSV snapshot](https://github.com/MapRock/TimeMolecules/blob/main/data/timesolution_schema/TimeMolecules_Metadata.csv).
 You can explore everything without installing SQL Server.
 - **Ollama is strongly recommended** (free, private, local LLM – no API keys or costs).
 - **Visual Studio Code** is the recommended editor (makes running Python trivial).
 - **Azure VM** is an excellent clean-test option (I tested it myself), but it costs money → use only when you want a 100% fresh Windows environment.